 I know it’s pricey guys- however if the possibility of no more ingrowns is not in fact priceless to you, think about this: each razor blade can give you about 5-6 uses.
 In this kit you are also getting an oil and 10 razor blades, meaning you can get up to 60 total uses from this purchase.
 With proper care (avoiding humidity, low oxygen, high salinity, poor air circulation environments), this razor will last you years.
 Taking this into account, it will offset the cost when you compare to purchasing disposable razors multiple times per year for a few years.
 I do want to re-emphasize that you should take good care of the razor, since you are spending a lot on it after all.
 Make sure you dry out your razor and blade after the shower, and do not leave it in the shower in the humid environment.
 Store in a cool, dry place when you’re not using it.
 I know this isn’t what a lazy person (like myself) wants to hear, but treat your razor well and it will treat you well ;).

 Back to the loose head I mentioned earlier – I contacted the company recently because it was getting progressively looser, SO loose lately that it would just come right off and I’d cut myself more often.
 I was so sad because I was sure I finally found the golden solution (pun intended), and it could possibly be at an end.
 I was responded promptly with the following message: “The spinning head is definitely not normal.
 This is a manufacturing error that has effected a small batch of razors.”
-My razor is currently on route to being replaced, as instructed, and I will update you guys on my replacement.
+Thus, I shipped my old razor back, and my new replacement razor is currently on route.
 So, while I cannot say how the original razor is supposed to be yet, I can say that from the taste I got, it’s an amazing product that’s an integral part of my showers and hair-removal solution.
 I am really looking forward to this issue being ameliorated with the proper replacement, and I will update you guys here about it.

 I’m not one to wash my hair every day- not even because there’s articles out there that say whether you should or shouldn’t, but because I’m just too lazy for that.
 I mean, we can all relate here, right?
 Ever since I cut my hair short, I have to blow dry my hair, and that adds more time to my to-do list than I care for.
 It’s funny, I can spend all the time I need for skincare or makeup, but with hair, my patience is limited.
 I’ve actually been trying to change this and adapt the same care I give for my skin to my hair as well, especially since bleaching it has left it so damaged.
 The differences in my scalp and hair have been SO good.
 But still, washing and styling is a hassle…what can you do.